dadkakdead/MyBoss/README.md

     - Dotted Line Manager Surname
     - Dotted Line Manager

-See "data_minimum" tab in *ntOrgchart-sample_input.xlsx* for the example of minimum data input.
+See "data_minimum" tab in *MyBoss-sample_input.xlsx* for the example of minimum data input.

 ### How to customize it on my own? ###
-The sad news is that VBA code is stored inside the *ntorgchart.pptm* file in binary format.
-So, if you want to customize the **ntOrgchart**, you will have to use Office Visual Basic Editor.
+The sad news is that VBA code is stored inside the *MyBoss.pptm* file in binary format.
+So, if you want to customize the **MyBoss**, you will have to use Office Visual Basic Editor.

 1. To customize logic (VBA):
     - PC: type Alt+F11 or go to "Developer" tab -> Visual Basic;